didhugothere/github-emojis/README.md

 You are free to do whatever you want with this project.

-You are free to open a pull request.
+You are free to open a pull request if you ever want to help.